How to Volunteer with TPC

 Questions?
 Contact Caroline at cboeckman@thephilanthropyconnection.org

 When and what?
-Teams meet two to three times from January to May to perform in-depth reviews of grant applications, conduct site visits, and ultimately recommend ballot finalists to be voted on by the entire membership.
-In October, members will be invited to sign up, and training for all who join a team will be held in early December.
-Given the cyclical nature of a grants cycle, members must join a team by late November.
+Teams meet two to three times from December to April to perform in-depth reviews of grant applications, conduct site visits, and ultimately recommend ballot finalists to be voted on by the entire membership.
+In September, members will be invited to sign up, and trainings will be made available for all who join a team.
+Given the cyclical nature of a grants cycle, members must join a team by mid November.

 Interested in a leadership role as the team’s Finance Lead, Deputy Captain, or Captain?
 (The Captain’s role requires one year of TPC grant experience.)
-Contact Sue below.
+Contact Amanda or Tatiana below.

 Our members between the ages of 18 and 35 are some of the most talented, philanthropic women you will meet, and they comprise 20% of our membership.
 No other collective giving group in the country has so many young members.
 Some of them are interested in having a TPC mentor who will share career and life experiences (and we guarantee that the learning will be mutual!).